carvel-dev/imgpkg/docs/README.md

 An image contains a generic set of files or directories.
 Ultimately, an image is a tarball of all the provided inputs.

 A bundle is an image with some additional characteristics:
+- Contains both files/directories along with images specified via image references in files
 - Contains a bundle directory (`.imgpkg/`), which must exist at the root-level of the bundle and contain info about the bundle, such as an [ImagesLock](resources.md#imageslock) and, optionally, a [bundle metadata file](resources.md#bundle-metadata)
-- Has a config label notating that the image is a bundle
+- Has the `dev.carvel.imgpkg.bundle` [label](https://docs.docker.com/config/labels-custom-metadata/) marking the image as an imgpkg Bundle

 `imgpkg` tries to be helpful to ensure that you're correctly using images and bundles, so it will error if any incompatibilities arise.